 The device screws directly onto a tire’s valve stem.
 You can then easily remove the valve core for quick deflation.
 The stopper slides up to allow for quick air release.

-I recommend this tire deflator off-road kit with a glow in the dark pressure guage.
+I recommend this tire deflator off-road kit with a glow-in-the-dark pressure gauge.

 Tire pressure can be monitored as you go with a decent heavy-duty gauge.
 The gauge is calibrated to read tire pressures accurately at lower pressures.
 Once the desired pressure is reached you simply screw the valve core back on and move to the next tire.

-There are cheaper options availible but i recommend you check out these MaxTrax Extreme Recovery Boards.
+There are cheaper options available but I recommend you first check out these MaxTrax Extreme Recovery Boards.